openshift-cs/rosaworkshop/rosa-workshop/ostoy/9-logging.md

 	![cloudwatch2](images/9-stderr.png)

 1. We can also see other messages in our logs from the app.
 Enter "microservice" in the search bar, and expand one of the entries.
-This shows us the color recieved from the microservice and which pod sent that color to our frontend pod.
+This shows us the color received from the microservice and which pod sent that color to our frontend pod.

 	![messages](images/9-messages.png)